 Transfers between Levels 1, 2 and 3 are recognized at the end of the period when the transfer occurs.
 The Company reviews the classification between Levels 1, 2 and 3 quarterly to determine whether a transfer is necessary.
-During the periods presented, there were no transfers between Level 1, 2 and 3.
+During the periods presented, there were no transfers between Level 1 and Level 2.
+There were transfers of fixed-maturity securities from Level 2 into Level 3 during 2016 because of a lack of observability relating to the valuation inputs and collateral pricing.
+There were no transfers into or out of Level 3 during 2015.